Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Dynamics of the new systems

-We also checked for potential 3-body resonances among planets in systems of higher multiplicity.
+We also checked for potential three-body resonances among planets in systems of higher multiplicity.
+Though we do not investigate whether these resonances are overabundant relative to a random distribution, we point them out because they have a dynamical effect on the systems.
 Following \cite{2011Quillen}, we searched for small values of the frequency

-where $f_1$, $f_2$, and $f_3$ are the orbital frequencies (inverse periods) of three planets (estimated via the average transit periods) and $p$ and $q$ are integers.
-We recovered the resonant chain of KOI-730, four planet candidates with spacings near 4:3, 3:2, and 4:3 resonances as described by Paper I. We also found KOI-2086, whose three planets are also in a chain of first-order resonances, $f_1:f_2 = 5:4$ and $f_2:f_3 = 4:3$, an even more packed configuration.
-Here both pairs are offset by the same amount from the 2-body resonances:
+where $f_{\rm in}$, $f_{\rm mid}$, and $f_{\rm out}$ are the orbital frequencies (inverse periods) of the innermost, middle, and outermost planets, respectively, and $p$ and $q$ are integers.
+We recovered the possible resonant chain of KOI-730, four planet candidates with period ratios near 4:3, 3:2, and 4:3, as described by Paper I. We also found KOI-2086 (Kepler-60, \citet{2012Steffene}), whose three planets are in or near an even more closely packed chain of first-order resonances, 5:4 and 4:3, and where both neighboring pairs of planets orbiting KOI-2086 are offset by the same amount from the two-body resonances:

-such that the combined 3-body frequency $f_{\rm 3-body}$, with $(p,q)=(1,1)$, is $(1\pm1) \times 10^{-5} {\rm day}^{-1}$.
-This is considerably closer to zero than its 2-body equivalents, suggesting it could have additional dynamical significance.
-Thus this case is intermediate between the chain of resonances in KOI-730 and the case of KOI-500 (as described in Paper I), whose planets are offset from the 2-body resonances, yet strongly in 3-body resonances.
-Another case of a three-body resonance is KOI-720.
-In that system there are no close 2-body resonances, yet the planets $720.01$, $720.03$, and $720.04$ have $f_{\rm 3-body} = -5 f_{.01} + 3 f_{.03} + 2 f_{.04}$, of $(0 \pm 5) \times 10^{-5}{\rm day}^{-1}$.
-This is despite the period of .02 being intervening among them.
-Thus if this three-body resonance really has dynamical significance, it is despite the close presence of yet another planet.
+such that the combined three-body frequency $f_{\rm 3-body}$, with $(p,q)=(1,1)$, is $-0.004\pm0.009~{\rm degrees}~{\rm day}^{-1}$.
+This is considerably closer to zero than its pair of two-body equivalents, which suggests that this resonance chain could have dynamical significance.
+This fact places this system, in terms of its proximity to a multibody resonance chain, between KOI-730 and KOI-500.
+In the latter, the outer four planets are more significantly offset from the two-body resonances, yet are consistent with a three-body resonance (as described in Paper I).
+A final case of a possible three-body resonance is KOI-720 with planet pairs that are relatively far from two-body resonances, yet the planets $720.04$, $720.01$, and $720.03$ have $f_{\rm 3-body} = 2 f_{\rm in} - 5 f_{\rm mid} + 3 f_{\rm out}$, of $0.00 \pm 0.02~{\rm degrees}~{\rm day}^{-1}$.
+This is despite another candidate planet (720.02) orbiting among them, with an orbital period greater than that of $720.01$ but less than that of $720.03$.
+We numerically integrated Newton's equations to model the four planets of KOI-720, starting them on circular orbits with the periods and phases inferred from the transit observations (Table \ref{tab:multis}), a stellar mass of $0.72 M_\odot$, and with equation~\ref{eq:mvsr} giving planet masses of $2.0$, $7.5$, $6.8$, $8.0 M_\oplus$, from the inner to outer planet.
+The combination of mean motions $2 \lambda_{\rm in} - 5 \lambda_{\rm mid} + 3 \lambda_{\rm out}$ librated around $180^\circ$, with a period of $300$~years, and with an amplitude of $30^\circ$.
+Thus, this three-body resonance has dynamical significance for this system, and a dedicated study of these effects seems warranted.